SAP/luigi/docs/navigation-parameters-reference.md

 ### viewGroup
 - **type**: ?
 - **required**: ?
 - **description**: allows you to associate nodes to be rendered in the same iframe, as long as they belong to the same origin.
-The value of this parameter is considered as the view group id.
+The value of this property is considered as the view group id.
 For further explanations, see [this section](navigation-configuration.md#view-groups).

 ### keepSelectedForChildren
 - **type**: ?